novak-mark/Fighters/README.md

 # Fighters
-A JS fighting game in development currently.
+A simple fighting game, you can play it against a friend or a fairly easy and somewhat glitchy bot.